-Kale is an exceptionally nutritious dark green leafy vegetable with a mildly bitter flavor, which can be softened through cooking.
-It is rich in vitamins A, C, K, and also contains calcium for additional nutritional value.
+Kale is a highly nutritious dark green leafy vegetable with a slightly bitter taste that can be mellowed out when cooked.
+It is packed with vitamins A, C, K, and calcium, providing added nutritional benefits.

 Kale is packed with antioxidants and nutrients that protect cells from aging, cancer and other diseases caused by free radicals.
 Kale can be eaten raw or cooked – either way it should be part of any healthy diet!